ocp1006/bank-hapoalim-credit-card-totaler/README.md

 ## Privacy
 > [!IMPORTANT]
-> This extension does not track any personal information or send data anywhere.
+> This extension does not track any personal information or send data anywhere.<br>
 > All calculations are done locally in the user's browser, ensuring your data remains private and secure.

 ## Contributing